Latrobe Baptist Men’s Shed

-The erection of the shed, at the rear of the Church property, was made possible through an arrangement and the generous support of the Latrobe City Council; a grant of $40,000 from the Tasmanian Community Fund; grants from local businesses; and the financial support of the Latrobe Baptist Church itself.
+The generous support of the Latrobe City Council made the erection of the shed, at the rear of the Church property, possible; plus a grant of $40,000 from the Tasmanian Community Fund; grants from local businesses; and the financial support of the Latrobe Baptist Church itself.

-Prior to the erection of the new shed in 2013, the old shed had to be demolished and its contents relocated.
-The demolition and rebuild took 1163 manhours, much of the time given voluntarily.
+2013, saw the erection of a new shed.
+The demolition of the old shed, and subsequent rebuild, took 1163 manhours, much of the time given voluntarily.